DaoCloud/DaoCloud-docs/docs/en/docs/skoala/registry/integrated/integrate-registry.md

         - If you cannot find the Kubernetes cluster you want to add, you can go to the container management module [Integrate Cluster](../../../kpanda/user-guide/clusters/integrate-cluster) or [Create Cluster](../../../kpanda/user-guide/clusters/create-cluster.md).

-        - If you cannot find the grid service you want to add, you can go to the grid service module [Create Mesh](../../../mspider/user-guide/service-mesh/README.md).
+        - If you cannot find the mesh service you want to add, you can go to the mesh service module [Create Mesh](../../../mspider/user-guide/service-mesh/README.md).

             <!--!\[.*?\]\((?:https?:\/\/)?\S+\.(?:png|jpg|jpeg|gif|bmp)\)-->